danielneil/Shark/README.PLUGINS.md

   -u URL, --url URL     URL of the website of interest
 ## check_sma.py

-**Usage:** check_sma.py [-h] [-t TICKER] [-d DAYS] [-r [RAW]]
+**Usage:** check_sma.py [-h] [-t TICKER] [-p PERIODS] [-r [RAW]] [-max MAX]
+                    [-min MIN]

-Computes a simple moving average of a specific ASX ticker against a specific number of days.
+Computes a simple moving average of a ticker against a specific number of trading periods.

 **Optional Arguments**:
   -h, --help            show this help message and exit -t TICKER, --ticker TICKER
                         Ticker code of the stock.
+  -p PERIODS, --periods PERIODS
-  -d DAYS, --days DAYS  Number of days for which to compute the SMA against.
+                        Number of trading periods for which to compute against.
   -r [RAW], --raw [RAW]
-                        Just print the price minus pretty output and return OK(0)
+                        Just print the price minus pretty output.
+  -max MAX, --max MAX   Warn if the result is greater than this threshold.
+  -min MIN, --min MIN   Warn if the result is less than this threshold.
 ## check_vix.py

 **Usage:** check_vix.py [-h]